devmfc/debian-on-amlogic/README.md

 ## Boot process
 - The boot script uses the vendor bootloader on the box, so there is no bootloader in the image
 - The boot script does not use a "chain loaded" bootloader
 - The boot script will NOT install 'multiboot' or modify the bootloader environment with its boot procedure.
 This in contrary of most other images for Amlogic boxes.
 This means that it is almost impossible to damage/brick your device while trying to boot with this image.
 This also means that you have to push the reset button every time you want to boot with this image.
 However, you can install 'multiboot' by running **./aml-multiboot-setup.sh** in the /root directory.
-This script WILL change your bootloader's environment, so there is a chance (very small, but still) this will 'brick' your box.
+This script WILL change your bootloader's environment, so there is a chance (very small, but still) this can 'brick' your box.
 If you don't have the tools, images or knowledge to unbrick your box: be warned and don't blame me or ask me for help.

 ## What does work
 In most cases:
 - HDMI
 - HDMI sound
 - USB 2 and 3
-- eMMMC
+- eMMC
 - SDCARD
 - Ethernet (100M and Gigabit)
 - Wifi